 To understand how the 'dht11.read()' function works, run the following

 Modify the code to display in the form below.
-Simply blow toward the
+Simply blow at the

-sensor use your breathe to change the temperature and the humidity
+sensor to change the temperature and the humidity

 2.1.3 Use an integrated circuit

 In this section, we will use an electronic integrated circuit